m0byd1ck/facebook-save-tagged-photos/README.md

 ## Notes
 * If you get a dialog box to open a file, click "Do this automatically for files like this from now on"

+# Very Important Notes
+* You MUST make sure you have permission to download the photos!
+Please contact the owners of the photos prior to running the tool.
+* If you do not have permission to download the photos, you do not have permission to use this tool.

 ## The Code

     var buttons = document.querySelectorAll('[data-tooltip="Edit or remove"]'), i;